asynkr/unity-telegram-game/README.md

 * Call the `sendScore` method wherever and whenever you want (it does not need to be at the end of the game, nor when the user quit your app).
 * Make sure you're building for WebGL.

-WebGL can be hard to build sometimes, so don't hesitate to look on the Internet if your build doesn't work.
+WebGL can be hard to build sometimes, new problems can arise from compression/optimization.
 To make sure the build is supposed to work, independently of the node app, you can use "Build and Run" in Unity, or upload it on a separated host (like heroku or itch.io).
-In particular, there can ba problems with compression.
-See [Unity documentation on deploying with WebGL](https://docs.unity3d.com/Manual/webgl-deploying.html).
-Personally, on my server, I needed to **enable the `Deconpression fallback`option** in the Player Settings.
+In particular, most common problems are with compression.
+See [Unity documentation on deploying with WebGL](https://docs.unity3d.com/Manual/webgl-deploying.html) and [the necessary server configs provided by Unity](https://docs.unity3d.com/Manual/webgl-server-configuration-code-samples.html).
+In the server config, you'll also have to properly declare the folder where your `index.html` will be.
+Finally, some compilation/compression options won't work.
+By trial and error, for example, I found that I needed to **enable the `Decompression fallback`option** in the Player Settings.

 ### Node.js server